zongzw-nginx/woboq-nginx/README.md

       * untar the source code and build it.

-        There should be no build error with default compiling option.
-Also, the dependent library packages have been installed with `Dockerfile`.
-But if unfortunately, there were building error, please ix it by finding the hints from compiling console output.
+        There should be no build error with default compiling option, because the dependent library packages have been installed with `Dockerfile`.
+But if unfortunately, there were building error(s), please ix it by finding the hints from compiling console output.

-        The building process will use `bear make`, which will generate the `compile_commands.json` under the code directory.
+        The building process uses `bear make`, which generates the `compile_commands.json` under the code directory.
 It will be used in the next `generate.sh` step.

-   4. Run `/root/woboq-nginx/generate.sh` to generate html files under html folder.
+   4. Run `/root/woboq-nginx/generate.sh` to generate html files under `html` folder.

-      The folder is used as nginx static html webroot.
+      The folder `html` is used as nginx static html webroot.

    5. Access `http://<your host address>:8024`.

-      The port can be changed in `docker-compose.yml`, 8024 is link-thought of 1024.
+      The port `8024` can be changed in `docker-compose.yml`, 8024 comes as a link-thought to 1024.